finbourne/lusid-sdk-csharp-preview/sdk/docs/ConventionsApi.md

 > UpsertSingleStructuredDataResponse UpsertFlowConventions (UpsertFlowConventionsRequest upsertFlowConventionsRequest)

-[EXPERIMENTAL] Upsert Flow Conventions.
+[BETA] Upsert Flow Conventions.
 This creates or updates the data in Lusid.

 Update or insert Flow Conventions in a single scope.
 An item will be updated if it already exists  and inserted if it does not.
 The response will return the successfully updated or inserted Flow Conventions or failure message if unsuccessful                It is important to always check to verify success (or failure).